|

 check all lathe turned projectiles for the correct outer diameter as it

-would only take 1/1000" variation to render the projectile oversize and thus
+would only take a small variation to render the projectile oversize and thus

 likely to create severe back pressure and destroy your rifle (and you!).